w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * identify accessibility considerations for media players, including:
   * support for different methods of interaction, including mouse, keyboard, touch, and speech
   * controls that have clear and descriptive names, that are easy to find on the page, and that are reachable by all users
-* define methods to control automatic audio and movement, including:
+* select methods to control automatic audio and movement, including:
   * mute and control the volume of auto-playing audio
   * pause, stop, and hide moving, blinking, and auto-updating content, including carousels and animations
 * identify related requirements for: